Jeddah Tower: Construction history

-In May 2008, soil testing in the area cast doubt over whether the proposed location could support a skyscraper of the proposed one-kilometer height, and MEED reported that the project had been scaled back, making it "up to 500 m shorter."
+In May 2008, soil testing in the area cast doubt over whether the proposed location could support a skyscraper of the proposed one-mile (1,600 metres, 5,250 ft) height, and MEED reported that the project had been scaled back, making it "up to 500 m shorter".
 Work on the foundation was scheduled to begin towards the end of 2012.
 Statements that construction would soon begin were made starting in 2008.
-In August 2011, the start of construction was slated as "no later than December."
+In August 2011, the start of construction was slated as "no later than December".
 This meant the tower was expected to be completed in 2017, though at that time it was also possible that it could still have been completed by the date the media continued to publish, which was the prior estimate of late 2016.
-Only if construction had begun promptly and gone smoothly could a late 2016 completion have been achieved.
+Only if construction had begun promptly and gone smoothly could completion in late 2016 have been achieved.

-Reports in 2009 suggested that the project had been put on hold due to the Global financial crisis of 2008–2009 and that Bechtel (the initial engineering firm for this project) was "in the process of ending its involvement with the project."
+Reports in 2009 suggested that the project had been put on hold due to the 2008 financial crisis and that Bechtel (the initial engineering firm for this project) was "in the process of ending its involvement with the project".
 Kingdom Holding Company quickly criticized the news reports, insisting that the project had not been shelved.